 This document describes Mathematica’s work in applying behavioral insights to improve public programs.

 Comprehensive Reform for 21st Century Success: New Directions for Community Colleges

 This volume examines several contemporary comprehensive reform efforts in community colleges.
 The reforms all emphasize three common elements: a focus on measurable student success, an intentional and cohesive packaging of programmatic components to be implemented at scale, and a culture of evidence.

 Data and Decision Making Same Organization, Different Perceptions; Different Organizations, Different Perceptions

 This study examines the perceptions of data-driven decision making (DDDM) activities and culture in organizations driven by a social mission.
 Analysis of survey information from multiple stakeholders in each of eight social enterprises highlights the wide divergence in views of DDDM.

 Understanding Types of Evidence: A Guide for Educators

 This guide describes four key types of evidence you are likely to encounter and explains how to tell whether these types of evidence can provide strong support for claims about effectiveness.

-Best Practices in Competency-Based Education: Lessons from Three Colleges
+Best Practices in Competency-Based Education: Lessons from Three Colleges (In Focus Brief)

 Under a Round 2 TAACCCT grant, Sinclair Community College is leading a consortium with Austin Community College and Broward College to implement flexibly paced, competency-based education (CBE) programs in information technology.